Amish Onion Cake

 - In a large skillet, cook onions in 1/2 cup butter over low heat for 10 minutes.
 Stir in the poppy seeds, salt, paprika and pepper; cook until golden brown, stirring occasionally.
 Remove from the heat; set aside.

 - In a large bowl, combine the flour, cornstarch, baking powder and sugars.
 Cut in 1-1/4 cups butter until mixture resembles coarse crumbs.
 Melt the remaining butter.
 In a small bowl, whisk the eggs, milk, sour cream and melted butter.
 Make a well in dry ingredients; stir in egg mixture just until moistened.

 - Spread into a greased 10-in. springform pan or 10-in. cast-iron skillet.
 Spoon onion mixture over the dough.
 Place pan on a baking sheet.
-Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
+Bake at 350° until a toothpick inserted in the center comes out clean, 35-40 minutes.
 Serve warm.